Creating an Effective Reward System for Children: Strategies and Tips

 13. Gradual Fading:

 14. Over time, the frequency or size of rewards should be gradually reduced.
-This is when the desired behavior becomes more habitual.
+This is when the desired behaviour becomes more habitual.
 It will ensure the child’s transition from relying on external rewards to an internal motivation.

 Benefits of a Reward System for Kids